Virtual Router Redundancy Protocol

-The Virtual Router Redundancy Protocol (VRRP) is a computer networking protocol that provides for automatic assignment of available Internet Protocol (IP) routers to participating hosts.
-This increases the availability and reliability of routing paths via automatic default gateway selections on an IP subnetwork.
+The Virtual Router Redundancy Protocol (VRRP) is a network redundancy protocol standardized by the Internet Engineering Task Force (IETF).
+It provides high availability for the default gateway of an IP subnet by grouping multiple physical routers into a single virtual router that shares a common virtual IP address.
+The protocol is defined in the RFC 9568.

-The protocol achieves this by the creation of virtual routers, which are an abstract representation of multiple routers, i.e. primary/active and secondary/Standby routers, acting as a group.
-The virtual router is assigned to act as a default gateway of participating hosts, instead of a physical router.
-If the physical router that is routing packets on behalf of the virtual router fails, another physical router is selected to automatically replace it.
-The physical router that is forwarding packets at any given time is called the primary/active router.
+Within a VRRP group, one router is elected to act as the Active router, while one or more additional routers remain in the Backup state.
+Hosts on the network use the virtual IP address as their default gateway.
+If the Active router becomes unavailable, one of the Backup routers is automatically elected to assume the role, allowing gateway services to continue without requiring any reconfiguration of the hosts.

-VRRP provides information on the state of a router, not the routes processed and exchanged by that router.
-Each VRRP instance is limited, in scope, to a single subnet.
-It does not advertise IP routes beyond that subnet or affect the routing table in any way.
-VRRP can be used in Ethernet, MPLS and Token Ring networks with Internet Protocol Version 4 (IPv4), as well as IPv6.
+Each VRRP instance is limited, to a single IPv4 subnet or IPv6 link and cannot provide gateway redundancy across multiple Layer 3 networks.
+The protocol supports both IPv4 and IPv6 and can operate over various Layer 2 technologies, including Ethernet, MPLS and Token Ring.

 Implementation

 A virtual router must use as its media access control (MAC) address.
 The last byte of the address (XX) is the virtual router identifier (VRID), which is different for each virtual router in the network.
 This address is used by only one physical router at a time, and it will reply with this MAC address when an ARP request is sent for the virtual router's IP address.

 Physical routers within the virtual router must communicate within themselves using packets with multicast IP address and IP protocol number 112 for IPv4, or and IP protocol number 112 for IPv6.

-Routers backing up a virtual router have a priority between 1 and 254, and the router with the highest priority will become the primary/active.
+Routers backing up a virtual router have a priority between 1 and 254, and the router with the highest priority will become the active.
 The default priority is 100; for the MAC address owner, the priority is always 255.